 You can find colonial-era records today at libraries and state archives throughout the West and internationally.
 The New Mexico State Archive, for example, has early land claims in its Spanish Archives of New Mexico collection, and Florida Memory has digitized Spanish land grants.

 Start by consulting Locating Colonial Records of Genealogical Value at the RootsWeb wiki.
 You’ll find descriptions of the kinds of records that exist, and a detailed summary of Spanish colonial records available by state.

-Also look to state and regional genealogy guides, such as our State Guides series and The Family Tree Sourcebook by the editors of Family Tree Magazine (Family Tree Books).
+Also look to state and regional genealogy guides, such as our State Guides.
 Or search genealogical and archival library catalogs: A keyword-search for “French Colonial” in the FamilySearch catalog brings up titles including Early Louisiana Settlers, 1600s-1800s and Arkansas Colonials: A Collection of French and Spanish Records Listing Early Europeans in the Arkansas, 1686-1804.